AHMEDELZARIA/Projects/README.md

 # All-projects
 Hello there!
-Here are some projects I have created,
+Here are some projects I have created Currently all coded in JAVA